A hit-and-run and attempted carjacking terrified parents on the Berkeley school run Tuesday morning, according to witnesses and officials.

-A heavy police response rushed to Emerson Elementary, 2800 Forest Ave., on the edge of the Claremont neighborhood at around 8 a.m.
+A heavy police response rushed to Emerson Elementary at 2800 Forest Ave., on the edge of the Claremont neighborhood, at around 8 a.m.

-The Berkeley Police Department quickly apprehended the suspect after he hit and injured three pedestrians before ditching a damaged BMW near the Emerson campus, according to police and school authorities.
+The Berkeley Police Department quickly apprehended a suspect who struck and injured three pedestrians before ditching a damaged BMW near the Emerson campus, according to police and school authorities.

-After abandoning the smashed-up BMW, the suspect tried to carjack another vehicle for his getaway, but fled on foot to College Avenue, where police busted him, Berkeley police said.
+After abandoning the smashed-up BMW, the suspect tried to carjack two other vehicles for his getaway, then fled on foot to College Avenue, where Berkeley police arrested him.
+Authorities said he was a 26-year-old from Vallejo, but did not name him.

 “He didn’t get very far before the BPD caught him,” said Christine Aguilar, who saw the aftermath from her home near the school.
 “Everyone outside was from the school.”